 Eighty-three percent of company leaders say that the shift to remote work is a success for their organizations.
 How do they know?
 Because they've embraced what Ninety CEO Mark Abbott calls The Math of Work.

-When building a sustainable business, leaders use numbers to fully understand how they’re reaching goals.
-Ninety Scorecards help capture the numbers, so people can track what works well and needs extra attention.
+When building a sustainable business, leaders use numbers to fully understand how they're reaching goals.
+Ninety Scorecards help capture the numbers, so people can track what works well and what needs extra attention.